find . -name .DS_Store -printf \"%p\"\ \ | xargs rm

 Pre- Requirements:

-Make sure you have easy_install on MAC
+Make sure you have easy_install

 Install pip using easy_install pip